schai23/Song-Popularity-Data-Analysis---DATA100-Final-Project/README.md

 # DATA100 Final Project

-(Had an issue connecting R Studio and Git, project was worked on and sent to group members from my end)
+([Seamus: Had an issue connecting R Studio and Git, project was worked on and sent to group members from my end)

 Raiyan Junaid, Justin Lee, Dylan Plut, Seamus Chai